-It is important to note that a four-year increase in the minimum wage is currently being phased in.
-Senate Bill 934 of 2014, which was signed into law in May of 2014, increases the minimum wage from $7.40/hour to:
+It is important to note that a four-year increase in the minimum wage was currently phased in.
+Senate Bill 934 of 2014, which was signed into law in May of 2014, increased the minimum wage from $7.40/hour to:

 - $8.15/hour on September 1, 2014

 - $9.25/hour on January 1, 2018